-If you believe you may have made contact with Zozo it is important to not panic but (evil spirits and entities feed off fear and negativity) you should immediately say goodbye and ‘close-out’/end the session by moving the planchette to ‘goodbye’.
+If you believe you may have made contact with Zozo it is important to not panic, evil spirits and entities are thought to feed off fear and negativity.
+It’s recommended that you immediately say goodbye and ‘close-out’/end the session by moving the planchette to ‘goodbye’.

-Avoid saying his name as some theorize this summons him.
-You should wipe down the board and then store the planchette and board separately.
-It’s also recommended that anyone who was involved in the session should not use a Ouija board again in the near future to be safe from encountering Zozo again.
+You should reportedly avoid saying his name as some theorize this summons him and wipe down the board and then store the planchette and board separately.
+It’s also recommended that anyone who was involved in the session should not use a ouija board again in the near future to be safe from encountering Zozo again.
 If you can, it’s also best to leave the space you conducted the session in for a few days to let any energy Zozo might be drawn to dissipate.

 If you still feel that Zozo is nearby, seek out help from a paranormal professional or a religious leader, such as a priest or rabbi and smudge the area, and anyone involved in the session or in the same area, with sage.

-Zozo is also thought to be behind the 1997 Enfield poltergeist haunting as two of the young sisters living at the house played with a Ouija board at a friend’s house.
+Zozo is also thought to be behind the 1997 Enfield poltergeist haunting as two of the young sisters living at the house reportedly played with a ouija board at a friend’s house.
 They reportedly claimed that they saw the face of a demon manifest during the session.

 DARREN WAYNE EVANS